murchandamus/bips/bip-update-process.md

 If there are multiple authors, each should be on a separate line following [RFC 2822](https://datatracker.ietf.org/doc/html/rfc2822.html) continuation line conventions.

-__Type__: The Type header specifies the type of BIP: Standards Track, Informational, or Process.
+__Type__: The Type header specifies the type of BIP: Specification, Informational, or Process.

 __Created__: The Created header records the date that the BIP was assigned a number.